-Your offer letter details the applicable tuition fees due for your first year of study.
-Any discounts or fee waivers may not show at the point of offer as these may depend on you meeting specific conditions.
+- 43. Your offer letter details the applicable tuition fees due for your first year of study.
+Any discounts or fee waivers may not show at the point of offer as these may depend on you meeting specific conditions. - 44.
 Our tuition fees are reviewed and approved annually by the University of Surrey Executive Board.
 Students are liable to pay fees in respect of the whole academic session from the commencement of the programme, and are liable to pay revised fees annually for the duration of the programme.
-If you need to repeat any module with attendance during the course of your study, you will be charged a per-module fee.

-Fees for UK students on undergraduate programmes: The University will apply annual regulated increases in the fee rates as set by Government each year, in order to maintain the same value in real terms.

-Fees for EU students on undergraduate programmes: While the UK is part of the EU, the University will apply annual regulated increases in the fee rates as set by the Government each year, in order to maintain the same value in real terms.
-Once the UK has left the EU, the fees rules may change and the University is bound to comply with applicable legislation.

-Fees for International students on undergraduate programmes and for all postgraduate taught programmes: Annual fees will increase by four per cent (4%) for each subsequent year of study, rounded up to the nearest one hundred pounds (£100), subject to any overriding applicable legislative requirements.
+If you need to repeat any module with attendance during the course of your study, you will be charged a per-module fee. - 45.
+Fees for Home students on undergraduate programmes: The University will apply annual regulated increases in the fee rates as set by the Government each year, in order to maintain the same value in real terms. - 46.
+EU students joining a programme in England from Autumn 2021 will pay the home fee rate providing they meet the new regulations and are protected in the Withdrawal Agreement following Brexit.
+For further information, please see: UKCISA international student advice and guidance. - 47.
+Fees for International students on undergraduate programmes and for all postgraduate taught programmes: Annual fees will increase by four per cent (4%) for each subsequent year of study, rounded up to the nearest one hundred pounds (£100), subject to any overriding applicable legislative requirements. - 48.
 Fees for International students on undergraduate programmes with an integrated foundation year: The programme fee for year 0 will match the lowest year 1 overseas fee rate from across the substantive programmes for that year of entry.
 Students subsequently progressing into year 1 will be liable for the same fee as overseas students joining at year 1 for the same programme in that year.
-Annual fees after year 1 will increase by four per cent (4%) for each subsequent year of study, rounded up to the nearest one hundred pounds (£100), subject to any overriding applicable legislative requirements.
+Annual fees after year 1 will increase by four per cent (4%) for each subsequent year of

+- study, rounded up to the nearest one hundred pounds (£100), subject to any overriding applicable legislative requirements. - 49.
 Fees for postgraduate research (PGR) students: In the first year of study, PGR students pay a proportionate fee depending on entry point.
 As a September/January/April/July starter, the fee is 100%/75%/50%/25% (respectively) of the full academic year fee.
 The University charges the Research Councils UK (RCUK) maximum studentship fee to full-time postgraduate UK and EU research students.
-Annual fees for international students will increase by four per cent (4%) for each subsequent year of study, rounded up to the nearest one hundred pounds (£100), subject to any overriding applicable legislative requirements.
+Annual fees for international students will increase by four per cent (4%) for each subsequent year of study, rounded up to the nearest one hundred pounds (£100), subject to any overriding applicable legislative requirements. - 50.
 Some postgraduate research degree programmes charge a Research Support Fee (also known as a "bench fee") in addition to the tuition fee.
 The Research Support Fee is charged to cover additional costs incurred by the academic department to support your research, such as consumables, materials, additional specialist training and trips.
 These costs are not covered by the tuition fee.
 The Research Support Fee is calculated on a case-by-case basis depending on the nature of the research project and is independent from your tuition fee obligations.
 Any Research Support Fee applicable is detailed in your offer letter.
-Students or sponsors should contact the academic supervisor directly for information on the specific breakdown of what their Research Support Fee covers.
+Students or sponsors should contact the academic supervisor directly for information on the specific breakdown of what their Research Support Fee covers. - 51.
 If you are studying on a programme which contains a Professional Training Year (PTY), there will be a reduced fee for the academic year in which you undertake your placement.
 This is normally determined 12 to 18 months in advance, or once Government policy is determined.